Student Code of Conduct

 Notification of a Report

-Should an investigation be determined, then a notification will be sent to the complainant and the accused that a code of conduct violation report has been filed and the steps involved in the process.
+Should an investigation be determined, then a notification will be sent to the student(s) that a code of conduct violation report has been filed and the steps involved in the process.
 Additionally, a copy of the code of conduct will be provided as a reference.
 If no action is determined necessary, then the report will stay on file for future reference should the need arise.
-The notification will occur in no less than 10 college days from the day the report is filled with the Office of the Dean of Student Affairs.
+The notification will occur in no less than 10 College days from the day the report is filled.

 Acceptance of Incident